sohail24/Social-Chat-Web-App/README.md

 ## steps to run

-Like every other node based project just clone it and run 'npm install' this will install all dependencies including dev dependeincies.
+Like every other node based project just clone it and run `npm install` this will install all dependencies including dev dependencies.

-now to run
+now to run <br />
-npm run start
+`npm run start` <br />
-or to run for dev
+or to run for dev <br />
-npm run dev (will start nodemon)
+`npm run dev` (will start nodemon)

 ### brief details

-Realtime fully responsive Anonymous Chat App With Users & Rooms.
+Realtime fully responsive Anonymous Chat App With Users & Rooms. <br />
-Socket.io is used here for bidirectional and event-based communication from server to client and vice versa., Node as a run-time environment and Express  as a web server on top of which the socketio is sending and receiving request from front to back and so. momentjs is used for efficient time capture of sending of message in a room.
+Socket.io is used here for bidirectional and event-based communication from server to client and vice versa.,  <br />
+Node as a run-time environment and Express  as a web server on top of which the socketio is sending and receiving request from front to back and so. <br />
+momentjs is used for efficient time capture of sending of message in a room.